marcopaga/marcopaga.github.io/content/entries/github-actions-testen-tekton-ci.md

 ## GitHub Actions

 GitHub Actions offer the possibility to build CI pipelines with little effort and use them for projects.
-My colleague Jonas wrote a wonderful blog post on this topic,[^5] which I gladly refer to for more information.
+My colleague Jonas wrote a wonderful [blog post on this topic](https://blog.codecentric.de/en/2021/03/github-actions-nextgen-cicd/), which I gladly refer to for more information.
 For this article it is important to know that the Actions also allow containerized execution of test code.
 Moreover, it is even possible to launch additional containers, which allows us to use a minimal Kubernetes cluster in the form of K3d within the test run.
 In the demo project used, each push runs through the pipeline and the results of the run are visible under the "Actions" tab on the GitHub pages.
 The configuration is done as usual with other tools by a file, which is stored in the repository under `.github/workflows`.

 ## Demo Project
 The demo project uses Github Actions so that a build is started on every commit and push to the repository.
 The configuration of the pipeline can be found in `.github/workflows/create-cluster.yml`.
 ![](/images/github-actions-testen-tekton-ci.png)
-Inside the Github action, a k3d [^6]Kubernetes cluster is started.
-K3d starts a minimal [^7]cluster which is provided by Rancher.
+Inside the Github action, a [k3d](https://k3d.io/) Kubernetes cluster is started.
+K3d starts a minimal [k3s cluster](https://github.com/k3s-io/k3s) which is provided by Rancher.
 Rancher offers with this Kubernetes distribution a minimal cluster which is optimal for CI operation, among other things.
 It requires very little memory and also the time to start is extremely low.
 This temporary cluster is used as a deployment target for the Tekton installation.
-After the cluster is available, the further installation starts with Flux[^8] Which is a tool to implement the GitOps approach coined by Weaveworks.
+After the cluster is available, the further installation starts with [Flux](https://fluxcd.io/) Which is a tool to implement the GitOps approach coined by Weaveworks.
 The configuration of the target cluster is managed in its entirety in git and is retrieved from there by the respective target cluster.
 GitOps tools and thus also Flux work pull-based compared to other declarative Infrastructure as Code - tools.
 Perhaps the question arises, "Why Flux?"
 From my point of view, it is a tiny, flexible deployment tool that allows the installation of Helm releases and simple YAML manifests with little effort.
 Integration into the deployment and testing process is also quick.
 Flux installs the basic components of Tekton and also the desired additional components of the pipelines.
 Once all the installation steps have been completed, a fully-fledged CI system is available.
 The installation steps are mapped in the form of `customizations` which thus define the installation sequence of Kubernetes manifests.
 In this demo project, the Flux installation starts in `clusters/local/` and progresses from there through further references to installation files.
 The process outlined above runs autonomously and asynchronously.
 How can you tell in the CI - process when the cluster is deployable?
 Determining this moment reproducibly, as error-free as possible and precisely is very important for testing, because otherwise there are always false positives in the pipeline, which would greatly reduce its acceptance by the using teams.